josh-ashkinaze/plurals/README.md

 This will give a response from each of the respective agents in the following format: Debater 1's response and then Debater 2's response.
 Debate is the best structure for argumentation and simulating debates.

 Some special kinds of template we have in instructions.yaml are second_wave and first_wave templates.
-The second_wave templates prioritize emotions and perspectives, while the first_wave templates prioritize logic and reason-giving.
+The second_wave templates prioritizes emotions and perspectives, while the first_wave templates prioritizes logic and reason-giving.
+These correspond to different waves of deliberation thought.

 Note: In the following examples, we will also be demonstrating setting up Agent personas by searching ANES using a pandas query string.